arunkpv/vsd-hdp/docs/Day_14.md

 | ![CircuitDesignWorkshop_D1_Basic_Spice_Simulation_1](/docs/images/CircuitDesignWorkshop/CircuitDesignWorkshop_D1_Basic_Spice_Simulation_1.png) |

+### 14.1.2 Why SPICE in VLSI Design ?
-In Digital VLSI Design, the characterization of the various Standard Cells and macros to generate the various models for timing, power and noise analyses **all ultimately rely on SPICE**.
+In Digital VLSI Design, the timing, power, process variation, noise and signal integrity analyses **all ultimately rely on SPICE** for accurate modelling and characterization of the various Standard Cells and macros used in the design.

 ## 14.2 NMOS Transistor